There are two types of pictures.

 But there’s another way.

-Because there’s turning up the volume in the picture and turning up the volume in people’s hearts.
+Because there’s turning up the volume in the picture, and there’s turning up the volume in people’s hearts.
 And it’s the second you want.
-(At the end of this post, be sure to get the download and see how 29 photographers are crushing it with their unique voice.)
+(At the end of this post, be sure to grab the download and see how 29 photographers are crushing it with their unique voice to get some inspiration.)

-It doesn’t matter what expression people have.
-Or how you compose the picture.
-Only what these things make your audience feel.
+It’s not really about what expression your subjects have or how you compose your picture.
+It’s about what these things make your audience feel.

-So this is all to say, it’s not the tears of sorrow in a picture that matters.
-It’s that your audience cries.
-And if you take a walk in a gallery or browse through the work of the best of the best in all photography, what you’ll see more times than not is a gripping plainness.
+It’s not showing someone crying that counts, but as Frank Capra said, it’s making your audience cry.
+And if you take a walk in a gallery or browse through the work of the best there ever was, for all the groundbreaking novelty that’s out there, what you’ll see even more commonly is a gripping plainness.

 But the emotional punch they pack is explosive.